 It is expected that each student will have read the assigned reading and will take part in class discussion.
-Evaluation will be based on five quizzes (on weekends), three unit exams and a term paper.
+Evaluation will be based on ten weekly reading assignments (10%), five quizzes (on weekends, 10%), three unit exams (60%) and a term paper (20%).